 While all certification programs will have required courses, students are usually allowed some flexibility when choosing electives, which may help with different types of law and legal offices, such as family law, criminal law, intellectual property, or administrative law.
 Students should expect to take courses in legal research and writing, litigation, legal theories and analysis, contract law, corporations and partnerships, and legal office management.
 Certificate coursework often includes legal research, writing, and civil litigation, torts and personal injury, real property, constitutional law and criminal procedure, laws of evidence, and legal document preparation.

-To become eligible for the NALA Certified Paralegal exam, applicants must graduate from a paralegal program or have relevant work experience.
-Those who successfully pass the exam become Certified Paralegals and must complete 50 hours of approved continuing education hours every 5 years to maintain their certification.
-The NFPA offers the Paralegal Core Competency Exam for entry-level paralegals or the Paralegal Advanced Competency Exam (PACE) for paralegals with an accredited associate or bachelor's degree and two to six years of professional experience.
-Successful completion of these exams results in a Core Registered Paralegal (CRP) or Registered Paralegal (RP) designation.
+To become eligible for the NFPA Paralegal Core Competency Exam, applicants must meet these criteria.
+Those who successfully pass the NFPA exam receive a Core Registered Paralegal (CRP) designation.
+For paralegals with an accredited associate or bachelor's degree in paralegal studies and two to six years of professional experience, the NFPA offers the Paralegal Advanced Competency Exam which if passed, results in the Registered Paralegal (RP) designation.
 RPs are required to complete 12 hours of continuing education courses every 2 years to maintain their certification.

 Attending a reputable paralegal program will help ensure that you receive a high-quality education and have access to the most current information about the paralegal profession.
 Although enrolling in a formally recognized paralegal program won't guarantee immediate employment, corporations and firms often prefer to hire applicants from accredited schools because they can feel confident that students who graduate from these approved programs are knowledgeable and competent.